 If the water heater needs more air than is available in the room, you will need vents or a louvered door connected to another part of the house or the outdoors.

 In most cases, you will need two vents, one located within 12 inches of the ceiling and another within 12 inches of the floor.
-The proper vent height and size depends on where the air is coming from and whether there are grills or screens covering the vents.
+The proper vent height and size depend on where the air is coming from and whether there are grills or screens covering the vents.
 An HVAC contractor can determine the best ventilation setup for your home.

 What Else Should I Know About Water Heater Airflow?